atomone-hub/genesis/README.md

 one validator doesn't actually increase the validator's power, even though all of those staked $ATOM1s are at stake should this validator get slashed.
-This creates a potential exploit opportunity whereby some validators have relatively little at stake, and 1/3 by total of voting power of those tial validators end up causing a double spend attack.
+This creates a potential exploit opportunity whereby some validators have relatively little at stake, and 1/3 by total of voting power of those initial validators end up causing a double spend attack.
 To prevent this, overstaking to a validator will be taxed incrementally with the proceeds going toward general rewards.